A Power Outage During a Storm Brings Uncertainty and Worry About Family Safety

 - Power is lost as a series of storms moves through an area with a total rainfall of just under two inches.
 The next day, neighborhood streets are lined with soggy carpeting and wet boxes filled with ruined memories and lost treasures as people empty basements flooded when sump pumps didn’t run.

 Peace of mind can come in the form of a standby generator.
 It doesn’t matter if you’re home or not.
-Just moments after the outage occurs, the generator beings supplying power automatically.
+Just moments after the outage occurs, the generator begins supplying power automatically.

 This Holiday Season, Consider Giving Peace of Mind with a Standby Generator